bigtoga/Examples/Azure/Microsoft Build Conference Notes/Build 2020/Day 1 Notes.md

 Suggestion:
 1. Use AutoML to do the base/initial feature importance and to identify hyperoptimization pararmeters

+## Questions
 How can we control costs relative to Azure compute for data scientists?
 RBAC

+When to use Hyperdrive vs. hyperoptimization?
+Think of them as being on a continuum - hyperoptimization is running in the backend constantly testing all the modelling algorithms whereas hyperdrive is just doing the ones you want

+URLs to the notebook? https://github.com/microsoft/bert-stack-overflow/blob/master/1-Training/AzureServiceClassifier_Training.ipynb

+What python libraries can we use with AML?
+Any including tensorflow

+Does AML use Linux or Windows?
+Linux

+Cn automated AML prevent overfitting?
+Automated ML has guardrails to warn you of overfitting, but in general Azure ML does not take care of this for you.

+Can you export automated AML to python code so we could explore?
+Yes, can download as a pickle file

+ML Ops - can we code our model and then deploy automatically?
+Yes, AML integrates w Azure DevOps such that, when you register the model in the **Model Registry**, that can automatically kick off a release pipeline that validates / tests the model (maybe in Container instance) and then rolls out the model to an Azure Kubernetes cluster.
 </details>